Perter Saaremets

 He continues to be Lead Artist and supports young people facing life challenges to write, compose and perform their own songs in major public settings.

-Skimstone Arts is a welcoming, safe yet risk taking charity, passionate about promoting equality and visibility.
+Skimstone Arts is a welcoming, safe yet risk taking charity, passionate about promoting equality and visibility in the arts and society.

 Our mission is to support diverse artists and communities and those at risk of social isolation to create work with, for, and about the world that matters to them.